-A learner in preschool who is eligible for special education services is entitled to Specially Designed Instruction (SDI) at no cost to the family, to meet their unique needs as a learner with a disability.
+A learner eligible for special education services is entitled to Specially Designed Instruction (SDI) at no cost to the family, to meet his/her unique needs as a learner with a disability.
 This includes adapting as appropriate to the needs of an eligible child, the content, methodology or delivery of instruction to address the unique needs of the child that result from the child's disability and to ensure access to the general curriculum, so that the child can meet the educational standards of the responsible administrative unit (ECEA 2.43(2)(c)) These special education and related services must be designed to meet the learner's unique needs and prepare them for further education, employment and independent living (CFR 300.1).

-This Framework is intended to support teams in the determination of a disability, identifying special education and related service needs, designing and delivering special education services to best meet the needs of young learners with disabilities and a range of educational needs.
+This Framework is intended to support teams in the determination of a disability, identifying special education and related services needs, designing, and delivering special education services to best meet the needs of learners 3-21 with disabilities and a range of educational needs.
 "Special Education" means Specially Designed Instruction.